xiaoyang-liu-cs/workers-proxy/README.md

 [Contribute](#contribute)
 </div>

-**Rocket Booster** is a serverless reverse proxy and load balancer library built for [Cloudflare Workers](https://workers.cloudflare.com).
-It sits in front of web servers (e.g. web application, storage platform, or RESTful API), forwards requests from clients to upstream servers, and transforms responses with several optimizations to improve critical loading times.
+**rocket-booster** is a serverless reverse proxy and load balancer library built for [Cloudflare Workers](https://workers.cloudflare.com).
+It sits in front of web servers (e.g. web application, storage platform, or RESTful API), forwards HTTP requests or WebSocket traffics from clients to upstream servers and transforms responses with several optimizations to improve page loading time.

 - Serverless: Deploy instantly to the auto-scaling serverless platform built by Cloudflare.
 No virtual machines, servers, or containers to manage.
 - Security: Enable HTTPS, HTTP/3 (with QUIC), TLS 1.3, and IPv6 for web applications.